fjcero/deviget-reddit-reader/README.md

 6. `PostItemList`: This component will handle the view of how a post is rendered in the sidebar list
 7. `PostPreview`: This component will handle the view of a Post Detail

+### 4) Building the sidebar

-5) Since we are using a `top-down` strategy to build the application, I should clarify also that the main objective of this approach is to build a static application, having all the elements in its places, to then add `state` updates.
+Since we are using a `top-down` strategy to build the application, I should clarify also that the main objective of this approach is to build a static application, having all the elements in its places, to then add `state` updates.
 This is the less code consuming task since it implies to link different components, but building them is much more time consuming since more code is necessary.

 The objective is to have a design similar to the demo provided without yet responsiveness, but prepared for it.

 Will put all the elements/components and display as defined in the requirements.
 For dates I will use `moment.js` [4] since is the most easy way to solve this problem without extra effort.

+### 5) Building post preview

-6)
+### 6) Handling events

+### 7) Effects and Responsiveness

-## Tool reference for this project
+## Tools reference for this project

 1. [Create React App](https://github.com/facebookincubator/create-react-app): for Boilerplate
 1. [Postman](https://www.getpostman.com/): for API calls